 Patton shunned accommodations at an Indio hotel and at the ranch house where his wife, Beatrice lived.
 He lived with his troops in the same primitive accommodations.
 With little notice, and to his surprise, Patton was summoned to Washington and then dispatched overseas to start planning Operation Torch, the North African campaign which was to be decisive in Allied victory.

 While General George S. Patton, Jr. was at the Desert Training Center for less than four months, and only a fraction of the approximately one million men who eventually trained there were under his direct command, his impact has been lasting.

-For that reason, the Bureau of Land Management and the General Patton Memorial, Inc. has established a memorial to the flamboyant, colorful and controversial general, the Desert Training Center and the Troops who served there.
+For that reason, the Bureau of Land Management and General Patton Memorial, Inc. has established a memorial at the location to the flamboyant, colorful and controversial general, the Desert Training Center and the troops who served there.

 Educational programs include guided class tours,